AttilaTheDog/betatrade_sql_database/README.md

 - All data is fictional
 - Default credentials must be changed before production use
 - Regular backups should be performed (part of learning objectives)

+**Teaching Approach**:
+- Tasks are structured progressively from easy to hard
+- Students should use `SQL_REFERENCE.md` and documentation
+- JOINs typically cause the most confusion - budget extra time
+- Part 7.2 (most active trader) may require assistance
+- Expect students to work slower than estimates
+- Encourage building queries incrementally (one clause at a time)

+**Assessment**:
+- Students should complete Parts 3-6 independently
+- Part 7.2 is acceptable with guidance
+- Bonus tasks are truly optional for fast learners

+See `TRAINER_SOLUTIONS.sql` for complete solutions and detailed teaching notes.

 ---